bamerman/tech-writing-workshop/barista-training-manual.md

 &nbsp; Countries and regions<br>

 ## What is coffee
-Coffee comes from the seeds within the cherries of a **coffea** plant.
+Coffee comes from the seeds within the cherries of a plant genus, **coffea**.

 <!--Add isolated image titled "Diagram of coffee plant anatomy" here-->